Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: Introduction

-Another feature of the Euler equations is that an additional relation, linking the pressure to the density and the internal energy, is needed to close the system.
-This relation is called the equation of state (EOS).
-A standard assumption (made in e.g.~\cite{Berthon2024a}) to simplify the numerical resolution is to consider ideal gas law, which is a special case of a general EOS.
-Such an EOS assumes that the modelled fluid is a gas, whose particles are point-like and do not interact with each other.
+To link these thermodynamic quantities and close the equations, an additional relation, the so-called equation of state (EOS) is needed.
+A standard assumption that can be found in many approaches in the literature is to consider an ideal gas law.
+It assumes that the modelled fluid is a gas, whose particles are point-like and do not interact with each other which simplifies the model in contrast to considering a general EOS.
 However, this assumption is quite restrictive and limits the applicability of the numerical scheme.
-Consequently, for real applications, other EOSs are often considered.
+Consequently, for real applications, other EOSs have to be considered.
 In \cite{Kaeppeli2014}, a general EOS was considered when well-balancing barotropic hydrostatic equilibria.
 This numerical scheme was then extended in \cite{GrosheintzLaval2020} to steady adiabatic flows with grid-aligned streamlines.
 Also, in \cite{Varma2019}, hydrostatic equilibria with classical van-der-Waals gases and van-der-Waals gases with radiation pressure were considered.
 However, these are only special examples and their extension to general EOS is, at times, quite technical and challenging.

-Therefore, this work is dedicated to the construction of a fully well-balanced scheme for general equations of state, which is also entropy-stable in the region of thermodynamical compatibility, i.e., in regions where the weak solution of the Euler equations fulfills an accompanying entropy inequality.
-As in the ideal gas case, the positivity of thermodynamical variables follows from the entropy stability and the provable positivity of the density.
+Therefore, this work is dedicated to the construction of a fully well-balanced scheme for general equations of state that is also entropy-stable in the region of thermodynamic compatibility, i.e., in regions where the weak solution of the Euler equations fulfills an accompanying entropy inequality. {In the current work we consider the one-dimensional framework only.
+Firstly, the construction of approximate Riemann solvers is only rigorous in one dimension and secondly, in multiple dimensions, the equilibrium states include a divergence free constraint on the momentum, which requires truly multi-dimensional solvers which can preserve involution constraints on machine precision.
+To our knowledge, this has not been achieved yet for the Euler equations with gravity.}

+As in the ideal gas case, the positivity of thermodynamic variables follows from the entropy stability and the provable positivity of the density.
 To our knowledge, this is the first time that the entropy stability was rigorously proven and applied to the case of fully well-balanced schemes for general equations of states.
 The scheme can be applied on analytically available equations of states or on tabulated ones, which increases its applicability.